yellowchosen/Machine-Learning-Notes/Lec 4 Gradient descent.md

 w_final, b_final, J_hist, p_hist = gradient_descent(x_train ,y_train, w_init, b_init, tmp_alpha,
                                                     iterations, compute_cost, compute_gradient)
 ```
-Above, w and b are bouncing back and forth between positive and negative with the absolute value increasing with each iteration.<br>
+Above, $w$ and $b$ are bouncing back and forth between positive and negative with the absolute value increasing with each iteration.<br>
 Further, each iteration $\frac{dJ(w, b)}{dw}$ changes sign and cost is increasing rather than decreasing. **This is a clear sign that the learning rate is too large and the solution is diverging.** Let's visualize this with a plot.
 ```python
 plt_divergence(p_hist, J_hist,x_train, y_train)